homeowmorphism/DT-Heisenberg-Haskell/README.md

 # Understanding the code

-*Since it is unreasonable to expect someone to be simultaneously fluent in Haskell and in the Heisenberg group.*
+*Since it is unreasonable to expect someone to be simultaneously fluent in Haskell and in the Heisenberg group, we chose to expect some fluency with the Heisenberg group.*

 The code starts with the file `Group.hs` which is simply defined as a monoid with an inverse operation.
 How to take the inverse is unspecified and left to the individual group.